marq24/ha-fordpass/README.md

    You will need to provide:
    - Your __FordPass Email__/Account
    - __Select a FordPass Region__ — Currently you can select between:
+     - 'France'
      - 'Germany'
      - 'Netherlands'
-     - 'France'
      - 'Italy'
+     - 'Spain'
+     - 'United Kingdom'
-     - 'UK & other European Countries'
+     - 'other European Countries'
      - 'Canada'
+     - 'Mexico'
      - 'The United States of America'
      - 'Rest of the World'